-Appendix A-Figures
+Appendix A: Figures

 Figure A1.
-Pearson correlation between composite of corresponding replicates of Δ14C of respired CO2 and SPR to P (panels, a-b), and N (panels, c-d) available nutrient data reported by Kidinda et al.,(2020) normalized to SOC content for non-valley positions.
-Data displayed in panels a, and c, are averages plus standard errors of three field replicates.
-Panels b, and d, show all individual field replicates.
-Note that two outliers (artefacts) with high bioavailable P values in subsoil were removed from panels a, and b. p-values in bold font indicate significant results at p<0.05.
-Abbreviations: Bioavailable P = Bray-P, TDN = Total dissolved nitrogen.
+Pearson correlation between the composite of corresponding replicates of Δ^{14} C of respired CO2 and SPR to P- (a, b) and N- (c, d) available nutrient data, reported by Doetterl et al. (2021b), normalized to SOC content for non-valley positions.
+Data displayed in panels (a) and (c) are averages plus standard errors of three field replicates.
+Panels (b) and (d) show all individual field replicates.
+Note that two outliers (artefacts) with high bioavailable P values in subsoil were removed from panels (a) and (b). p values in bold indicate significant results at p < 0.05.
+Bioavailable P is Bray P, and TDN is total dissolved nitrogen.

 Figure A2.
-Pearson correlation between 14 C of respired CO2 and SPR for non-valley positions.
-Data displayed are averages plus standard error of three field replicates (n = 85). p-values in bold font indicate significant results at p<0.05.
+Pearson correlation between Δ^{14} C of respired CO2 and SPR for non-valley positions.
+Data displayed are averages plus the standard error of three field replicates (n = 85). p values in bold indicate significant results at p < 0.05.

 Figure A3.
-Pearson correlation between SPR and sum of pedogenic oxides (Al, Fe and Mn). panel (a) Sodium pyrophosphate extractable oxides, (b) ammonium oxalate-oxalic acid extractable oxides and (c) dithionite-citrate bicarbonate extractable oxides. p-values in bold font indicate significant results at p<0.05.
+Pearson correlation between SPR and sum of pedogenic oxides (Al, Fe and Mn). (a) Sodium pyrophosphate extractable oxides, (b) ammonium oxalate-oxalic acid extractable oxides and (c) dithionite-citrate bicarbonate extractable oxides. p values in bold indicate significant results at p < 0.05.
 Data reported by Reichenbach et al. (2021).

 Figure A4.
-Pearson correlation between 14 C of respired CO2 and SPR for (a) for non-valley positions and (b) for valley positions.
-Data displayed are averages plus standard error of three field replicates (non-valleys n = 85 and valley position n = 27). p-values in bold font indicate significant results at p<0.05.
+Pearson correlation between Δ^{14} C of respired CO2 and SPR for (a) for non-valley positions and (b) for valley positions.
+Data displayed are averages plus the standard error of three field replicates (non-valleys n=85 and valley position n=27). p values in bold indicate significant results at p < 0.05.

-570 Appendix B-Tables
+Appendix B: Tables

 Table B1.
-Rotated principal component analysis for six principal components (RC) retained with Eigenvalues >1 and proportion variance >5%.
-Upper part of the table shows eigenvalues, individual and cumulative variance and mechanistic interpretation of specific RCs.
-Bottom part represents loadings with bold marked and underlined values showing the highest loadings of each RC (r>0.5).
+Rotated principal component analysis for six principal components (RC) retained with eigenvalues > 1 and proportional variance > 5%.
+The upper part of the table shows eigenvalues, individual and cumulative variance and mechanistic interpretation of specific RCs.
+The lower part represents loadings with values in bold showing the highest loadings of each RC (r > 0.5).
+CEC is potential cation exchange capacity, and ECEC is effective cation exchange capacity.
+POM is particulate organic matter.